xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 ## Instances

-Instances, represented as `scene_instance`, place shapes in the scene by defining their coordinate frame, a shape index and a material index.
+Instances, represented as `instance_data`, place shapes in the scene by defining their coordinate frame, a shape index and a material index.
 Through the use of instancing, Yocto/Scene scales well to large environments without introducing more complex mechanisms.